mohangk/easy_rack_stack/README.md

 1. Spin up an EC2 instance with bootstrap.sh

  Micro instance in ap-southeast-1

  ec2-run-instances ami-a4ca8df6 --region ap-southeast-1 --instance-type t1.micro --key ec2-ap-southeast-1-keypair --user-data-file bootstrap.sh

  Large instance in ap-souteast-1

  ec2-run-instances ami-2ab8fe78 --region ap-southeast-1 --instance-type m1.large --key ec2-ap-southeast-1-keypair --user-data-file bootstrap.sh

 2. Start the magic

  ./setup.sh <ip address> ./ ~/.ec2/ec2-ap-southeast-1-keypair

 Stuff to look into
 ------------------
-* Adding the rvm::vagrant recipe, not how this will interact with the rest of the setup once we deploy to EC2
+* We need something like rvm::vagrant recipe for when we run in an EC2 context.
+We need a wrapper for chef-solo and chef-client for when we deploy to EC2

 * Whether projects should include .rvmrc, as it messes with our rvm::system setup ?

 * Automate initial 'bundle install'

-*Figure out cleanest way to setup database from the local machine instead of ssh-ing into Vagrant ?
+* Figure out cleanest way to setup database from the local machine instead of ssh-ing into Vagrant ?

-*Best way to handle different environments ?
+* Best way to handle different environments ?
 There exists a configuration option in rvm_passenger recipe, and git-deploy uses the RAILS_ENV variable.
 How would we keep (production. staging )

+* nginx support

+* SSL support

+* Postgres pg_hba.conf permission
+  - we need to be able to override the socket based setting as well
+  - is too permissive ?